 Among the items found were two standard Admiralty forms.
 In the margins of one was a handwritten message, which said the ships were deserted on 22 April 1848, having been stuck on ice since 12 September 1846: 105 officers and crew, under the command of Captain F. R. M. Crozier, had departed on foot for the Back River (or Back's Fish River as it was then called).
 John Franklin had died on 11 June 1847.

 It is believed hunger, scurvy and lead poisoning, from the food cans taken on the voyage, led to the men dying on their journey.
 It is also believed that some of the men resorted to cannibalism.
 If any of the crew did make it to Back River, then they have the accolade of discovering the passage west through the Arctic, though this has never been proven.

 Death in the Ice: The Shocking story of Franklin’s final expedition

-Our major exhibition, opening in July 2017, explores the mysterious fate of Sir John Franklin and his crew.
+Our major exhibition, opening 14 July, explores the mysterious fate of Sir John Franklin and his crew.
 On display for the first time, will be objects from the recently discovered wreck of the HMS Erebus.
 Can the latest discoveries shed light on one of history's most enduring mysteries?